 On August 31, 2006 we acquired 60,000 acre-feet of Arkansas River water along with real property and other associated rights.
-As consideration for these assets we agreed to pay HP A&M, among other items, 10% of our tap fees on the sale of the next 40,000 water taps, of which, 39,470 water taps remain to be paid (during the due diligence period specified in the Arkansas River Agreement, HP A&M sold certain property rights which pursuant to the Arkansas River Agreement were deemed in effect Tap Participation Fee payments, the value of these equated to 530 taps under the tap participation section of the Arkansas River Agreement).
-This purchase was accounted for pursuant to Statement of Financial Accounting Standards ("SFAS") No. 141 Business Combinations ("SFAS 141").
-Due to the fact that the Tap Participation Fee is payable to HP A&M based on the tap fees in effect at the time of the sale of the taps and due to our inability to reasonably identify the start date of the required payments or the timing of the required payments, we are not able to reasonably estimate the total Tap Participation Fees payable to HP A&M. Since the Arkansas River Agreement calls for contingent payments that might be considered additional costs of the asset at the date when paid, SFAS 141 required us to record a liability equal to the excess of the fair value of the acquired assets over the fair value of the purchase consideration.
-This liability is non-interest bearing and will only be paid once we receive tap fees.
-For more information see "Note 3 - Water, Water Systems and Service Agreements" in the accompanying financial statements.
+Along with common stock issued to HP A&M, we agreed to pay HP A&M 10% of our tap fees on the sale of the next 40,000 water taps, of which, 39,470 water taps remain to be paid (during the due diligence period specified in the Arkansas River Agreement, HP A&M sold certain property rights which pursuant to the Arkansas

+River Agreement were deemed in effect Tap Participation Fee payments, the value of these equated to 530 taps under the tap participation section of the Arkansas River Agreement).
+The Tap Participation Fee is payable when we sell water taps and receive the funds from said water tap sales.
+The Tap Participation Fees payable to HP A&M were valued based on a discounted cash flow model using highly subjective assumptions and estimates.
+We will assess the value of the liability whenever events or circumstances indicate the assumptions used to estimate the value of the liability have changed materially.
+The difference between the net present value and the estimated realizable value is being imputed as interest expense over an estimated development period using the effective interest method beginning September 1, 2006.